a lot of South Asian foods include carbohydrate rich foods

 Sauces and Accompaniments

-A low carb diet alone will not achieve proper weight loss.
-You are required to do at least 30 minutes of physical exercise a day or at least 3 days in the gym following a good weight loss routine –mix of cardio and weights.
+Ideally, at least 30 minutes of physical exercise a day such as a brisk walk up to 10,000 steps or at least 3 days in the gym following a good weight loss routine –a mix of cardio and weights, are great.

 The diet will teach you to explore food a lot more.
-You will find gradually that you will eat less as you started feeling fuller for longer on these foods which can result the desired weight loss.
+You will find gradually that you will eat less as you started feeling fuller for longer on these foods which can result in the desired weight loss.